ttulka/thistledb/client/README.md

 ```

 ##### Waiting for the Publisher to be Finished
-We can wait for the publisher to be finished in the blocking mode using the method `await()`:
+It is possible to wait for the publisher to be finished in the blocking mode using the method `await()`:
 ```
 // Create a publisher
 JsonPublisher publisher = client.executeQuery("SELECT * FROM test");